eshazen/nixie-clock-2/README.md

 ## Notes

+Thinking of building one for the Kitchen.
+Instead of ESP8622, thinking of one of many DS3231 I2C RTC modules.
+This could use the header wires now used for the ESP

 On power-up/reboot, the ESP module transmits a blast of serial stuff at a high bit rate.
 This crashes the AVR code.
 There's a 30 sec timer which runs before enabling serial, but apparently the power-up